jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 ##Setup

 After downloading, go through the regular procedures for installing a program.
 However, when you have finished, you might have difficulty finding the application for pandoc.
 This is because there is no graphic user interface in the way most applications we download are presented.
+It functions within the command-line of your computer.
 More detailed information can be found [on the pandoc website](http://pandoc.org/getting-started.html “pandoc website”)

-For Mac users, you open pandoc in /Applications/Utilities, then clicking the application called Terminal.
+For Mac users, you open pandoc in /Applications/Utilities, then clicking the application called Terminal (or hit cmd+space and type in “terminal”).
 A small, white window will open.
 Welcome to your new control hub!

 #Using the tool

 ##Basic controls

+Here are some basic commands for orienting yourself in the terminal.
+Type them into the terminal and then hit <Enter> :

+**pwd** + **enter** -- The terminal will tell you what folder you are in.
+It should start you off in /Users/'your-user-name'

-Type in *pwd* into your pandoc window, then hit *enter.* This will reveal your current wod directory: for example, when I do this, it shows me:
+This will reveal your current directory: for example, when I do this, it shows me:

 /Users/joanne
 Jennas-Macbook-Pro: ~ joanne$

 *For some reason my computer is registered to my mom’s name.
 Anyway, irrelevant.*

+ls -- This shows you what files and folders are contained in the folder you are currently in.
++- cd .. -- This will move you "up" one level.
+For example, if you are currently in /Users/'your-user-name'/documents then this command will move you into /Users/'your-user-name'
++- cd [folder-name] -- This will move you "down" one level.
+If you want to return to the documents folder, enter 'cd documents'.

-Next, you want to open your Documents sub-directory.
+Next, say you want to open your Documents sub-directory.
 This is the equivalent of opening the little folder that says Documents from your finder, expect on a deeper level.

 #Conclusion